-Gout is a disease that causes severe joint pain, redness, swelling, and stiffness.
+Gout is a form of arthritis that causes severe joint pain, redness, swelling, and stiffness.
 Acute gout pain starts suddenly, gets worse quickly, and stops on its own.
 Acute gout can become chronic and cause permanent damage to the joints.

 Return to the emergency department if: